Post-Baccalaureate Teacher Certification

 Program Overview

 The Post-Baccalaureate Teacher Certification Program (PBTC) is designed for college graduates seeking initial teacher certification.
 The streamlined yet rigorous program of professional teacher preparation studies combines theory, research, field experience, and practice.
 The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.
+Depending on the initial teaching certificate pursued, the program consists of 21 to 33 graduate credits and is designed as a part-time program that may be completed over three to four semesters.

-Comprehensive Business (K–12)
+Comprehensive Business Certificate (K–12)

 Elementary Certificate (K–6)

-English as a Second Language/ESL Certificate (P-12)
+English as a Second Language/ESL Certificate (K-12)

 English Certificate (K–12)